You must be logged in and have purchased prescription contact lenses from Lenstore.co.uk to access the premium services of Your Online Optical Clinic.

 To avoid confusion between who’s who; manufacturers make contact lenses, each manufacturer has one or multiple brands, and each brand has one or multiple brand families.

 Contact lens manufacturers are the companies whose business it is to make the lenses you end up wearing.
-Each manufacturer can be a parent company to several different brands of contact lens - similar to how Unilever is a global manufacturer that creates and sells products under many different brands such as Lynx, Hellman’s and Knorr.
+Each manufacturer can be a parent company to several different brands of contact lenses - similar to how Unilever is a global manufacturer that creates and sells products under many different brands such as Lynx, Hellman’s and Knorr.

-There are four major contact lens manufacturers.
+There are five major contact lens manufacturers.

-Johnson & Johnson
+Johnson & Johnson:

 Johnson & Johnson is the world’s largest independent biotech company.
 This transnational corporation was founded in America more than 130 years ago in 1886.
 J&J is a global manufacturer of a huge range of medical devices, pharmaceuticals and consumer goods - among which contact lenses are just one avenue.

 CooperVision is a much younger company than Johnson & Johnson having been founded in 1980.
 However, as one of the world’s leading contact lens manufacturing companies CooperVision's products and services are sold in more than 100 countries around the world.
+CooperVision manufactures contact lenses for these brands: CooperVision and Sauflon / CooperVision.

 Alcon is another world leader in manufacturing eye care products such as contact lenses.
 Founded in 1945, Alcon now specialises in creating cutting-edge medical technology, specifically surgical devices and vision care products.
+Alcon manufactures contact lenses for these brands: CIBA Vision / Alcon.

-Bausch & Lomb
+Bausch & Lomb:

 Bausch & Lomb is one of the world’s largest manufacturers of contact lenses and lens care products.
 Established in 1853, Bausch & Lomb now has more than 10,000 employees based in 100 countries.
-It’s heritage means that it sits at the forefront of eye care innovation.
+Its heritage means that it sits at the forefront of eye care innovation.
+Bausch & Lomb manufactures contact lenses for these brands: Bausch & Lomb.

-While we are on the topic of manufacturers, it is also important to be aware of the materials used to make contact lenses.An important decision you’ll need to make is whether you choose to wear soft or rigid contact lenses.
+While on the topic of manufacturers, it is also important to be aware of the materials used to make contact lenses.
+An important decision you’ll need to make is whether you choose to wear soft or rigid contact lenses.

 Your decision should factor in the results of your eye exam, your lifestyle and your budget.
-It’s also possible to opt for one type of contact lens now then switch to the other later on.
+It’s also possible to opt for one type of contact lens now and then switch to the other later on.

-Rigid lenses - Rigid contact lenses are more durable than soft lenses and are easy to care for.
+• Rigid lenses: Rigid contact lenses are more durable than soft lenses and are easy to care for.
 They are for more complex or irregular conditions, e.g. irregularly shaped cornea.
 However, unlike soft contact lenses, hard lenses can get scratched or dislodged in the eye, causing discomfort, and can also take a while to get used to if not worn consistently.

-Hybrid - As you might've guessed, hybrid contact lenses combine elements of both soft and rigid lenses.
+• Hybrid: As you might've guessed, hybrid contact lenses combine elements of both soft and rigid lenses.
 They combine a central rigid gas permeable lens with a ring of soft lens around it, providing the clarity of a rigid lens with the comfort and flexibility of a soft lens Hybrid lenses are prescribed for conditions such as keratoconus.

 What contact lens brands are there?